lixinjie520/React-weather-app/README.md

-# A simple weather app by React
+# A simple weather app

 you can type the city name in the search bar to search the weather information.